 Cloud-first is a cloud adoption strategy where enterprises always consider cloud-based solutions first when implementing a new IT system or replacing an existing one.

 This approach aims at maximising cloud services’ benefits, namely more cost-effectiveness, faster implementation, and improved business resilience, while at the same time avoiding disruptions caused by having to replace many on-premises systems which may have been in place for years.

 Cloud-first is a favoured cloud adoption approach in recent years mainly because enterprises still have reasons to maintain their on-premises IT systems.
 Their investments in hardware equipment and software licenses are not fully amortised yet.
 Senior management still has concerns about data security and governance.
 Legacy processes associated with legacy systems are still in place.

-These barriers, however, seem increasingly trivial compared to tremendous benefits brought about by cloud adoption.
-In a poll conducted by McAfee, 88% of senior IT staff in the UK agreed moving to the cloud had increased productivity among employee, 84% said it had improved security, 85% mentioned supplying more varied services, while 84% cited increased innovation.
+These barriers, however, seem increasingly trivial compared to the tremendous benefits brought about by cloud adoption.
+In a poll conducted by McAfee, 88% of senior IT staff in the UK agreed to move to the cloud had increased productivity among employees, 84% said it had improved security, 85% mentioned supplying more varied services, and 84% cited increased innovation.

 While this crisis can be considered a Black Swan once-in-a-century event, it does highlight a need for cloud-based solutions regarding disaster recovery, data backups, and managed IT services.

 Gartner predicts that the surging cloud-only strategy will drive public cloud spending to $331.2 billion in 2022.
 Out of this number, SaaS (software-as-a-service) spending will have the biggest share of $143.7 billion, followed by IaaS (infrastructure-as-a-service) spending of $76.6 billion.

 And as a result of the shift to cloud-only, the demand for on-premises license-based software will continue to plummet.